chengulatj/nominatim-reverse-geocoding/README.md

 ```python
 locations.to_excel('SL0202_Replacement_Locations_with_County.xlsx', index=False)
 ```
-- The code saves the updated DataFrame to a new Excel fil
+- The code saves the updated DataFrame to a new Excel file
 - The `index=False` argument ensures that the row index isn't saved in the Excel file.

 ### License